apache/druid/docs/content/querying/dimensionspecs.md

 ## Extraction Functions

-Extraction functions define the transformation applied to each dimension value.
+Extraction functions define the transformation applied to each dimension value or group of dimension values from multiple dimensions.

 Transformations can be applied to both regular (string) dimensions, as well as the special `__time` dimension, which represents the current time bucket